 Located in the heritage district of Monterey, Estéban Restaurant at the Casa Munras Garden Hotel & Spa, was once the splendid home of Don Esteban Munras, a Spanish Diplomat, businessman and consummate host.
 The original Casa Munras, built in 1824, was one of the first residences built outside the walls of the old Monterey Presidio.
 At the time, this was the center of the city, and it continued to be the bustling focal point of Monterey well into the 1950s.
 Today, you’ll revel in that big-hearted spirit of hospitality, where locals and visitors enjoy being at the center of it all.

 Esteban’s fabulous outdoor patio accommodates up to 50 people and even includes a pet-friendly space for your four-legged pals.
 It’s easy to stay cozy with fluffy blankets, heaters and a crackling firepit for those nights when the Pacific sends a chilly breeze, and signature cocktails, extensive wine and beer choices provide inner warmth.
-Esteban’s Sip, Savor & Share concept features Chef Garcia’s crave-worthy cuisine served from 4:00 pm to 8:00 pm and includes seasonal delights from farm, air and sea.
+Esteban’s Sip, Savor & Share concept features Chef Garcia’s crave-worthy cuisine served from 4:30pm to 8:30pm, Sunday – Thursday and 4:30pm to 9:30pm, Friday – Saturday, and includes seasonal delights from farm, air and sea.